allivka/ADUL/README.md

 # ADUL
 What is ADUL?
-Now ADUL is just compilation of some small utilities written by me or taken from other places
+Now ADUL is just a compilation of some small utilities written by me or taken from other places.
+In theory they can be useful in any project

 # Latest stable version: ???